Vittra (folklore)

-A vittra (plural: vittror) is a type of wight (a term for supernatural spirits) from northern Sweden.
+A vittra (plural: vittror) is a type of wight (a term for supernatural beings) from northern Sweden.
 They were associated with herding, either cattle or reindeer; they were believed to live normally among humans and only revealed a supernatural nature if their livestock were mistreated.
 Like the hulder and the skogsrå, the vittra is also associated with longing and desire.
 The vittra appears as a beautiful, female wight who seduces men in the forest.

 Popular culture

-Vittror appear in the movie The Evil Dead by Sam Raimi.
+Vittror are central to the storyline of season 1, episode 4 of Hilda.

+The Swedish film Vittra, or its American title Wither, has a Vittra as the main villain.